windfish-studio/ddrt/README.md

 # :ddrt (README)

-A __D__ynamic, __D__istributed [__R__-__T__ree](https://en.wikipedia.org/wiki/R-tree) (DDRT) library written in Elixir.
+A Dynamic, Distributed [R-Tree](https://en.wikipedia.org/wiki/R-tree) (__DDRT__) library written in Elixir.
 The 'dynamic' part of the title refers to the fact that this implementation is optimized for a high volume of update operations.
 Put another way, this is an R-tree best suited for use with spatial data _in constant movement_.
 The 'distributed' part refers to the fact that this library is designed to maintain a spatial index (rtree) across a cluster of distributed elixir nodes.

 The library uses [@derekkraan](https://github.com/derekkraan)'s [MerkleMap](https://github.com/derekkraan/merkle_map) and [CRDT](https://github.com/derekkraan/delta_crdt_ex) implementations to ensure reliable, "eventually consistent" distributed behavior.